 Nextt Group's Complaints Policy

-This page is an extract from Nextt Group's Complaints Policy.
 This policy includes information about how we deal with complaints, and what to do if you are dissatisfied with the way Nextt is handling your complaint.

-Nextt Complaints Policy: Nextt is committed to ensuring that all consumers, their families, carers and/or advocates are free to raise a complaint, to have their complaint dealt with promptly, fairly and in a non-threatening manner and to have their complaint resolved if possible.
+Nextt Complaints Policy: Nextt is committed to ensuring that all consumers, participants, their families, carers and/or advocates are free to raise a complaint, to have their complaint dealt with promptly, fairly and in a non-threatening manner and to have their complaint resolved if possible.

-Nextt recognises that consumers, their families, carers and/or advocates may feel vulnerable when making a complaint and negotiating a resolution.
+Nextt recognises that consumers, participants, their families, carers and/or advocates may feel vulnerable when making a complaint and negotiating a resolution.
 This feeling of vulnerability can be compounded for people with special needs, so this policy is written within this context.

 To ensure that Nextt Group’s treatment of complaints is fair, Nextt Group is committed to the following principles: